cmbosma/beiwe-scripts/README.md

 # Usage

 The processing scripts are working from raw beiwe data downloaded using the beiwe research platform download API.
-The data structure is assumed to be the following: data/BeiweID-folders/data-type-folders/.csv
+The data file path structure is assumed to be the following: data/BeiweID-folders/data-type-folders/.csv

 The R scripts are written under the assumption that your workflow implements the `here` R package for handling your relative paths in your project.
 You can, however, use the scripts with your full file path.